Jasonnavarro86/Flashcard_Generator/README.md

 ![cardnotmade-andmake-cloze-3](https://user-images.githubusercontent.com/28733244/30970027-1bd2b4ac-a432-11e7-8514-6ad567ec68e2.gif)

 This what the list looks like when you make your first one and how it works when you play.
 It will also log your score.

 ![madecardlist-cloze-4](https://user-images.githubusercontent.com/28733244/30970040-29b648f4-a432-11e7-92a7-df826993da14.gif)

+The list adds new cards and allows you to make upto 5 cards.

 ![listtime2-cloze-5](https://user-images.githubusercontent.com/28733244/30970065-390f51e2-a432-11e7-929b-4ea722cd4662.gif)

+This is my basic with just trivia option.
 ![basic](https://user-images.githubusercontent.com/28733244/30970090-45476152-a432-11e7-881a-96fdc2ee4241.gif)